Downtown Helen, Georgia

 Zipline is another popular activity, which you can experience with Nacoochee Adventures and American Adventure Park at Unicoi State Park.
 Multiple courses wind through the surrounding Chattahoochee National Forest.

 Rainy days no longer mean ruined days at Alpine Fun Factory, an all-in-one attraction with go karts, laser tag, arcade games, and a seasonal Halloween haunted house.

-Pan for gold like early prospectors at Outpost Gold & Gem Mining Co., where you might just strike it rich.
+Pan for gold like early prospectors did in the former logging town at Outpost Gold & Gem Mining Co., where you might just strike it rich.
 The family attraction has buckets filled with concentrated gold and precious gems like rubies, sapphires, and emeralds.

 In nearby Cleveland, native Xavier Roberts founded the Cabbage Patch Dolls brand.
 Today, visitors can see where they are “born” at the Babyland General Hospital, equal parts museum and store.
 Admission is free and celebrity photos cover the walls.